jProgr/jprogr.github.io/_posts/2024-03-12-tono-language.md

 Abbreviations in Tono are written in either all lowercase or the original case of the source language:

-- If the abbreviation is in a foreign language, do respect the writting and pronunciation.
-For example, UN (United Nations) would be written in all caps and read like it is in english.
-Alternativaly, you may read each letter using Tono, if possible: u, nana.
+- If the abbreviation is in a foreign language, do respect the writing and pronunciation.
+For example, UN (United Nations) would be written in all caps and read like it is in English.
+Alternatively, you may read each letter using Tono, if possible: u, nana.
 - If the abbreviation is in Tono, write it in all lowercase and read each letter if it does not follow the consonant-vowel rule.
-Otherwise just read it like a normal word.
+Otherwise, just read it like a normal word.

 Feel free to set any abbreviations.